donei003/rshell/cheatsheet/gdb-cheatsheet.md

 ```

 This is extremely useful in tracking your variables.
+`print` can also be used to find segfaults in your code.
+If gdb tells the user it cannot access the memory of the variable, it is likely due to a segfault.
 With gdb you don't have to output your variables in your source code.
 Instead, you can just print it here.
 Be wary though, for the scope of the variable is very important.
 This can only print out variables in the same scope, so if you're in your main function, and you're trying to print out a variable in another function, and you're going to have a bad time.
 Print can also change a variable.
 For example, `(gdb) print <variable> = 50` will change variable to 50.
+You can also call your own functions inside gdb with `print`.
+For example, `p foo(7,"ground","shredded")` will call you function.
+If you pass a variable into it and the function changes the value, after exiting the value will be the new value.

 ```
 (gdb) backtrace full